jasperng-nus/tp/docs/UserGuide.md

 > Ensure you have Java `11`  installed in your computer.
 If you do not have it installed, download it from [here.](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html)
 > Not sure if you have Java `11` downloaded, here's how to [check](#faq-questionquestionquestion).
 1. Download the latest `internBook.jar` from [here](https://github.com/AY2324S2-CS2103T-T13-2/tp/releases).
 2. Copy the file to the folder you want to use as the _home folder_ for your InternBook.
 >:bulb: **TIP**: Create a folder with internBook.jar so that the data files created will be stored in the same folder.
+> Check our [FAQ](#faq-questionquestionquestion) to see how to open it in your terminal.

 3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar internBook.jar` command to run the application.
 > :bulb: **TIP**: